hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/toolcollection/toolcategorization.md

 These categories include:

-1. Not Malware Detection - Papers irrelevant to malware detection, such as studies on Android bugs, code smells, and software evolution.
+1. Not Malware Detection - Android research irrelevant to malware detection, such as tools for testing, detecting bugs, documentation, code recommendation, etc.
-2. Generic Malware - Papers aimed to detect malware by learning features from a large set of benign and malicious applications.
+2. Generic Malware - Tools that detect malware by learning features from a large set of benign and malicious applications.
 3. Payload Specific - Tools that target a specific type of payload (e.g., info-leak, overlay phishing, privilege escalation)
 4. Condition Detection - Tools that focus on conditions that lead to the malicious payload
 5. Forced Execution - Tools that force app execution into the malicious path